emreokanbaskaya1/P01-PythonBootcampNotebookss/README.md

-# 📘 P01 - Python Bootcamp Notebooks
+# 📘 P01 - Python Fundamentals

 This repository represents the first major phase of my Python learning journey.
 It contains a collection of Jupyter Notebooks covering fundamental and intermediate-level Python topics.
 Each notebook is designed to help develop my skills in core programming, logic, and real-world coding practices.